AlexMercedCoder/tutorialblog/content/blog/2024/2024-09-Why-Dremio-Iceberg-Matters.md

 Apache Iceberg and Dremio provide a powerful combination that addresses these challenges with modern, scalable solutions:

-- **Unifying Data Silos**: Dremio's high-performance data virtualization capabilities enable seamless querying across multiple data sources—whether it's a data lake, database, or cloud storage—without the need for complex pipelines.
+- **Unifying Data Silos**: Dremio's high-performance data virtualization capabilities enable seamless querying across multiple data sources: whether it's a data lake, database, or cloud storage, without the need for complex pipelines.
 This allows data engineers to access and integrate data more efficiently, reducing the friction of working across data silos.

 - **Data Governance Simplified**: With Dremio's Semantic Layer, data engineers can model, secure, and govern data from a single interface, ensuring consistent governance across all sources.
 Iceberg's metadata layer also tracks schema changes, partitions, and file statistics, making managing and auditing data lineage and compliance easier.